Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

-\textsc{Symmetric spaces, Langlands decomposition \cite[Sc.2.17]{Eberlein}, \cite[Sc.2.10]{KLP}:} In case of a symmetric space $X$, given $x\in\Ftm(X)$, the set of simplices opposite to $x$ coincides is an open and dense subset of $\Ftim(X)$ (which can be deduced from the Bruhat decomposition of $G\slash P$).
+\textsc{Symmetric spaces, Langlands decomposition \cite[Sc.2.17]{Eberlein}, \cite[Sc.2.10]{KLP}:} In case of a symmetric space $X$ and given $x\in\Ftm(X)$, the set of simplices opposite to $x$ is an open and dense subset of $\Ftim(X)$ (which can be deduced from the Bruhat decomposition of $G\slash P$).
 Moreover, for $(x,y)\in \Ftm(X)\times \Ftim(X)$ we have $x\op y$ if and only if the pair is in the unique open and dense $G$-orbit in $\Ftm(X)\times \Ftim(X)$.
+In particular, it follows in this case that $\At$ and $\Atop$ are open and dense subsets of $(\Ftm\times \Ftim)^2$.